 Real Homemade Caramel Apples

-We’re making homemade caramel apples with caramel cooked completely from scratch on the stove.
+Apple cupcakes with salted caramel frosting are certainly a favorite, but today we’re making real homemade caramel apples with caramel cooked completely from scratch on the stove.
 No store-bought caramel candies or coatings because you can truly taste the difference between that and homemade.
-If cooked a little longer, this real caramel can be made into soft caramel candies like my sea salt vanilla caramels.
+If cooked a little longer, this real caramel can be made into soft caramel candies like these soft caramel candies.
 Today I’m sharing the recipe, all my recommended tools, tips for success, and showing you a video tutorial so you can see just how easy it is to make real caramel for homemade caramel apples.

 Caramel Apples Video Tutorial